asaddevil123/Replete/README.md

 ### Deno REPL
 Like Node.js, [Deno](https://deno.com) is a command-line runtime based on V8, but it aims to behave more like a browser.

-The Deno REPL restarts whenever an unhandled exception or Promise rejection occurs outside of evaluation.

 #### options.which_deno, `--which_deno`
 The path to the Deno binary, `deno`.
 If Deno is in the `PATH` (see `options.deno_env`), this can simply be `"deno"`.
 Not required if Deno is hosting Replete.